jarcherTechtonic/maxar_interview_question/README.md

 and the example in its documentation seemed straight forward.

 Once I had a basic end point up and functioning I then moved onto solving the problem.
-I initially looked into geojson objects and briefly read the spec for it.
+I initially looked up geojson objects and briefly read the spec for it.
 I then stumbled upon geojson.io which lets you dynamically create geojson objects.
 I made two triangles that overlapped and hardcoded their data into my program.
 I chose triangles because they're the polygon with the least number of points--I typically prefer to solve a